Our School App Stay connected on the go...

 Chesham Grammar School has an academic Sixth Form.
-Pupils study either four subjects at A level or three subjects to A level and one to AS level.
+Pupils study either three or four subjects at A level.
 All pupils follow a programme of non-examination Sixth Form Studies including PRE, Enrichment and PSHEE.
 The latter includes a strong element of careers advice.
 There are also many opportunities for leadership and personal enrichment through service to the School and the wider world.

 Chesham Grammar School’s 16-19 Study Programme is tailored to each student’s prior attainment and career ambitions.
 The core aim of the programme is the provision of academic qualification.
 DofE 16-19 planning and delivery of 16-19 programmes July 2017 specifies “a minimum of 3 A levels.”
 Chesham Grammar students are offered a range of 3 to 5 A levels depending on the individual student.
 This is complemented by non-qualification activities including tutorials, lecture programmes, study skills, volunteering, work experience or EPQ.
 Additional enrichment subjects are also available such as introduction to Japanese, LAMDA qualification, Duke of Edinburgh Gold Award etc.

 If you would like further information on any of the subjects listed, please contact firstname.lastname@example.org and the appropriate Subject Leader or the Curriculum Deputy will answer your queries.